MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFR0cc98e631c4eca2-Financial-Reporting-Requirements/section-24.md

 (c) Column 3, “Number of Employees,” shall reflect, for each category in column 1, the weighted average number of full-time employees who received pay for any part of the calendar year.
 In determining the weighted average, all temporary or part-time employees shall be restated, based on their hours paid, as an equivalent number of full-time employees.
 The calculation shall be based on a standard full-time 2,080/hour year with overtime hours excluded from the computation.

-(d) Labor category description - “Other personnel” shall include all employees whose salary is chargeable to accounts 30, 32, 34 and 35 in this Uniform System of Accounts and Reports.
+(d) Labor category description—“Other personnel” shall include all employees whose salary is chargeable to accounts 30, 32, 34 and 35 in this Uniform System of Accounts and Reports.

-(e) Labor category description - “Transport-related” shall include all employees whose salary is not chargeable to one of the various salary accounts contained in the Uniform System of Accounts and Reports.
+(e) Labor category description—“Transport-related” shall include all employees whose salary is not chargeable to one of the various salary accounts contained in the Uniform System of Accounts and Reports.
 For example, this category would include those employees who work in transport-related operations and other activities for which a separate payroll account is not prescribed.
 The number of employees reported as transport-related shall be calculated in accordance with paragraph (c) of these reporting instructions.

-Schedule P-12(a) - Fuel Consumption by Type of Service and Entity
+Schedule P-12(a)—Fuel Consumption by Type of Service and Entity

 (a) This schedule shall be filed monthly by all Group II and Group III air carriers and Group I air carriers that have annual operating revenues of $20 million or more.